Martin-Lacroix/C-Galerkin-FEM/README.md

 ## Use

 The nodes of an element and the domain border must be generated counterclockwise.
-For the Python code, move to the folder containing the source codes and directly launch one of the test cases in any Python 3 compiler, the result is placed in an output folder, for instance:
+For the Python code, move to the folder containing the source codes and directly launch one of the test cases in any Python 3 compiler, for instance:
 ```css
 python diffusion.py
 ```